ome/ome-model/docs/sphinx/ome-tiff/file-structure.rst

 TIFF files pointing to a master file containing the full OME-XML metadata (see the :ref:`technical specification<binary_only>` for more details).

-The master file can be either a master OME-TIFF file  (see the :ref:`master-sample`) or a companion OME-XML file (see the :ref:`companion-sample`).
+The master file can be either a master OME-TIFF file or a companion OME-XML file (see the :ref:`multifile_samples`).

 Using a companion OME-XML file allows information that can only be generated at the end of the acquisition to be easily appended without the need to